Dr-Sauce/TheFolder/README.md

 1. Go to [releases](https://github.com/Dr-Sauce/thefolder/releases/latest) and download the latest version.

 2. Open the file with PowerPoint.

-# TL;DR

-Currently, development has been paused.

-If you have interest in continuing, leave an [issue](https://github.com/Dr-Sauce/TheFolder/issues/new).
+Works best on PC.